SumoLogic/sumologic-documentation/docs/send-data/choose-collector-source.md

 Refer to [Sumo Logic Distribution for OpenTelemetry Collector](/docs/send-data/opentelemetry-collector/) documentation for more information.

-It's supported on Linux, MacOS, Windows, and Kubernetes environments and can use any of the following Sources:
+It's supported on Linux, macOS, Windows, and Kubernetes environments and can use any of the following Sources:

 * Local File
 * Host/Process Metrics